Make a Difference at Project Self-Sufficiency

 Must also have reliable transportation and possess a valid Driver’s License.

 On-site childcare, health benefits, paid vacation and holidays, and 401K plan available.
+Salary for this position is $45,000 - $55,000, commensurate with previous experience, references, and other factors.

 Interested applicants are encourage to submit a resume and cover letter to the attention of: